EthicalHacker29/EthicalHacker29/README.md

 14 yo
 Passionate about Cybersecurity, Raspberry Pi, and Open Source.
 Always learning, always building.
-I wnat to become a student on the MIT if you can please support me i'll work as much i can.
+I try to become a student on the MIT if you can please support me i'll work as much i can.

 💻 Skills
 Programming: Python, Bash, C (beginner), java-script (beginner), ps1, go (really bad)